 Mandatory reporting laws are a set of federal, state, and local regulations that all professionals in healthcare, school, and providers must follow.
 These range from physicians to teachers - anyone with access or authority over children is subject to these rules - which can cause problems.

 Some groups, like the childcare providers and schools in this example, are subject to federal oversight.
 They have legal obligations which they must follow if they want funding or licensing from agencies.

-For ethical CBD users, it is essential to educate yourself on the legal and safety aspects of using this product in minors.
+For ethical delta 8 CBD gummies 25mg users, it is essential to educate yourself on the legal and safety aspects of using this product in minors.
 If you are considering giving your child cannabis-based medicine or hemp oil for any condition at all, make sure that by state law where they live as well as local municipality guidelines are met.